anoma/nspec/docs/tutorial/engines/index.juvix.md

     Thus, the primary task of the server is to pair hashes with time stamps
     and signing such pairs;
-    however,
+    moreover,
-    the server also offers to send the timestamped hashes to an "address" specified in the time stamping request.
+    the server sends the timestamped hashes
+    to an arbitrary "address"
+    that was specified as part of the time stamping request.
     However, we prefer to refer to these addresses as the names of engine instances in more general terms.